trevorsharp/youtubecast/README.md

 - To simplify the setup, video quality is no longer configurable on a per-feed basis.
 Instead, by default, video streaming is enabled at up-to-720p quality, and you can optionally set `downloadVideos` to true in your `settings.json` to download videos to your machine at up-to-1080p quality.
 - Settings are now stored in a `settings.json` file under a `config` folder instead of using environment variables.
 If you would like to use YouTube cookies, you can place a `cookies.txt` file inside the `config` folder instead of using environment variables.
 - Support for `ENABLE_PLAYLIST_SORTING` has been removed for now due to the complexity of supporting it.
-- Any video shorter than 2 minutes long is assumed to be a YouTube Short and is excluded from feeds.
-Inversely, any video longer than 2 minutes will be included even if it is a YouTube Short.
+- Any video shorter than 3 minutes long is assumed to be a YouTube Short and is excluded from feeds by default.
+This behavior can be configured using the `minimumVideoDuration` setting.
 - There is currently no support for cleaning up old video downloads.
 This may be included in a future update.

 ## Self-Hosted Setup Using Docker